Bill Tancred

-William Raymond Tancred (born 6 August 1942) is a leading sports administrator, academic and former international athlete.
-He competed at the 1968 and 1972 Summer Olympics in the discus and won a bronze and silver medals in successive Commonwealth Games from 1970 to 1974.
-He was the British National discus champion on seven occasions and held the British record for 25 years his personal best being 64.94m in 1974.
+William Raymond Tancred (born 6 August 1942) is a sports administrator, academic, coach and former international athlete, who was also at one time a British Army PTI.
+He competed at the 1968 and 1972 Summer Olympics in the discus and won bronze, and silver medals in successive Commonwealth Games from 1970 to 1974.
+He was the British national discus champion on nine occasions, and held the British record for 25 years, his personal best being 64.94m in 1974.
 He also competed in the shot put and remains one of the top ten British shot putters.
-Athleticsweekly.com has ranked Tancred as the greatest British discus thrower of all-time by virtue of his long reign as British record-holder and profusion of AAA titles.
+Athleticsweekly.com has ranked Tancred as the greatest British discus thrower of all time by virtue of his long reign as British record-holder and profusion of AAA Championships titles.
+Bill Tancred was also the first UK athlete to break the 200 ft/61m discus barrier in 1972, which was also a UK all-comers record for the event (61.94m).
+Even in 2011 he could still claim to be one of the best all round throwers ever in British Athletics.

 Early life

 Bill Tancred was born in Quetta, Balochistan, Pakistan, and grew up in Felixstowe.
-He was one of a number of siblings, one of his younger brothers being the athlete and strongman Pete Tancred.
+He was one of five siblings, one younger brother being the athlete and professional strongman, Pete Tancred.
 As a school boy, the javelin was his main event but he developed elbow trouble and was forced to abandon this event.
 His father, Adrian, believed that this was not a barrier to athletics in another discipline and Bill took up the discus in which his father coached him.
-After the family moved to Ipswich from Felixstowe he would find roads with adjoining fields to throw into and would often lose the discus in long grass.
+After the family moved to Ipswich from Felixstowe he would find roads with adjoining fields to throw into and would often lose the discus in the long grass.
+In addition, chalk was used to draw a discus and shot circle on the road.
 His father would get him to read books on the subject as well, to hone the technique, a discipline not used widely in the 1950s.
-His father would also improvise with equipment if none were available.
+Bill's father would also improvise with equipment if none were available.
 He joined Ipswich Harriers and trained at the Ipswich Town training ground.
 This gave him opportunities for competition within the county and also in the Eastern Counties framework.